Cripple Crow

-Cripple Crow is the fifth album by psychedelic folk acoustic rocker Devendra Banhart released on September 13, 2005 on XL Recordings.
-It his first release on the label XL Recordings.
-The cover is reminiscent of the Sgt.
+Cripple Crow is the fifth album by American-Venezuelan psychedelic folk musician Devendra Banhart released on September 13, 2005 on XL Recordings.
+It was his first release on the label XL Recordings.
+The cover references the Sgt.
 Pepper's Lonely Hearts Club Band album cover.

 Track listing

 All songs written by Devendra Banhart, except where noted.

 The CD release of this album also includes an MP3 bonus track "White Reggae Troll/Africa".

 Bonus tracks on double LP

 The double LP release of this album includes eight additional tracks, as well as an alternative cover of the normal album cover replaced with photographs of Devendra's own fans.